 - a.
 These measures encompass the jurisdiction of a great many public and private institutions and individuals who contribute to the overall results and standings.
 Success in these targets is not the sole domain or responsibility of ACT Policing. - b.
 These targets are based on a three year average. - c.
 These measures are sourced from the National Survey of Community Satisfaction with Policing (NSCSP), a self-reporting survey conducted by Roy Morgan Research. - d.
-Using the results of the relevant NSCSP questions, the percentage of persons 'concerned' in Measures 5-8 equals those who scored 'somewhat concerned' or 'very concerned'; the percentage of persons 'who feel safe' in Measures 9-10 equals those who scored 'safe or 'very safe'; the percentage of persons 'satisfied' in Measures 16 and 32 equals those who scored 'satisfied' or 'very satisfied'; the percentage of persons 'who agree' in Measures 17-18 equals those who scored 'agree' or 'strongly agree'; the percentage of persons 'self-report to driving' in Measures 24-27 equals those who scored 'sometimes', 'most of the time' or 'always'. - e.
+Using the results of the relevant NSCSP questions, the percentage of persons 'concerned' in Measures 5-8 equals those who scored 'somewhat concerned' or 'very concerned'; the percentage of persons 'who feel safe' in Measures 9-10 equals those who scored 'safe or 'very safe'; the percentage of persons 'satisfied' in Measures 16 equals those who scored 'satisfied' or 'very satisfied'; the percentage of persons 'who agree' in Measures 17-18 equals those who scored 'agree' or 'strongly agree'; the percentage of persons 'self-report to driving' in Measures 23-26 equals those who scored 'sometimes', 'most of the time' or 'always'.
+Measure 31 equals those who scored 'somewhat of a problem' or 'major problem' for each separate problem. - e.
 Based on the actual number of issues linked to a complaint rather than the number of persons making complaints.
 Includes category 1 to 4 complaint issues relating only to ACT Policing members of the Australian Federal Police.
-Measure 19 excludes issues encompassed in Measure 20. - f.
+Measure 19 excludes issues encompassed in Measure 20.
+This data has only been collected by ACT Policing for 2007-2008 and 2008-2009, therefore the targets are based on an average of these two years. - f.
 In the ACT, the prescribed limit is 0.02g of alcohol per 100mL of blood for those classed as a 'special driver' in the Road Transport (Alcohol and Drugs) Act, 1977.'
 Special drivers' include those with a learner, provisional, probation, restricted, suspended and disqualified licence.
 The prescribed limit for all other drivers is 0.05g of alcohol per 100mL of blood. - g.
 Briefs delivered to the DPP within the designated timeframe include those where a formal extension was applied for and granted. - h.
 These measures are based on the concept of a 'case' where a person may be brought before the court on multiple charges.
 The charges are, for the purposes of this measure, grouped under the apprehension identification number which is automatically generated by the PROMIS Case Management System. - i.
 This measure records successful prosecutions as being those where any of the charges under one apprehension identification number has been proven before the court. - j.
 This measure records cases where none of the charges under one apprehension identification number have been proven before the court. - k.
 This measure records cases which resulted in a court appearance where a magistrate or judge has made a determination which is not related to a finding of guilty or not guilty.
-This currently refers to mental health orders used by a court. - I. The term "otherwise resolved' includes cases referred to the Mental Health Tribunal, remands by the court before a matter is determined and Traffic Infringement Notices paid prior to the court date but after an informant is sworn. - m.
-Excludes other agency referrals. - n.
-Based on juveniles whole undertook a diversionary conference during the 2006-2007 financial year who have subsequently re-offended at least once within 12 months of each diversionary conference.
+This currently refers to mental health orders used by a court. - I. The term "otherwise resolved' includes cases referred to the Mental Health Tribunal, remands by the court before a matter is determined. - m.
+Excludes other agency referrals.
+Target based on 2008-2009 benchmark year data.